Posts

 - Context Engineering

-Open-source relay: one stable ingest URL, gRPC fan-out to developer CLIs, HMAC-faithful passthrough, and explicit flow control.
-Built as a narrow slice next to full managed ingress products.
+Multiplayer webhooks for AI-native development: one stable URL, gRPC fan-out to developer and agent environments, HMAC-faithful passthrough, and explicit flow control.

 - Next.js